bluethumpasaurus/terraform-whpg7-5node-cluster-aws-nfs-nostandby/README.md

     There will be a WarehousePG cluster initialisation script located at `/home/gpadmin/setup_whpg.sh`.

-    `source` the script to run it - this will set up passwordless SSH, create data directories, initialize the WarehousePG database system, and add a Standby Coordinator.
+    `source` the script to run it - this will set up passwordless SSH, create data directories, initialize the WarehousePG database system, and run a `psql` command at completion to verify the created cluster.

     ```bash